MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 - If the client should respect an installation `*.vsconfig` file
 - Where should the client receive updates from
 - If out-of-support components should be removed during an update
-- If unsigned extensions are allowed to be quietly programmatically loaded
+- If unsigned extensions are allowed to load quietly & programmatically

 More information can be found on the [Automate Visual Studio installation with a response file](automated-installation-with-response-file.md) page.